Rylon/geo_ip_curb/README.md

 ## Copyright

-Copyright (c) 2010-2011 Ryan Conway, Jeroen Jacobs.
+Copyright (c) 2010-2011 Ryan Conway.
 See LICENSE for details.